 People need to know ‘how’ they are contributing to transformational change

 We talk about having a transformational mindset.
-But I often say if people don’t know how they are contributing to transformation how can they have a transformational mindset?
+But I often say if people don’t know how they are contributing to organisational transformation how can they have a transformational mindset?

 What we need to be saying to people is: ‘You are here.
 How are you going to contribute and make a positive impact to the business?
 Are you someone who wants to make sense of things, make things happen, do things differently or someone who wants to make things better perhaps?
 This is how we are going to value you.’
 It’s about valuing people’s contribution.